 Death of a Pilot

-It is the middle of the night when a knock at a door wakes Kathryn Lyons (Christine Lahti) and she is met by Robert Hart (Campbell Scott) who says he works for the pilot's union and that her husband Jack (John Heard) has been killed when the plane he was piloting exploded near the coast of Ireland.
-In shock at the news and about to be inundated by men from the airline Kathryn also has to break the news to her daughter Mattie (Alison Pill).
+It is the middle of the night when a knock at a door wakes Kathryn Lyons (Christine Lahti - Trial by Media) and she is met by Robert Hart (Campbell Scott - Follow the Stars Home) who says he works for the pilot's union and that her husband, Jack (John Heard), has been killed when the plane he was piloting exploded near the coast of Ireland.
+In shock at the news and about to be inundated by men from the airline Kathryn also has to break the news to her daughter, Mattie (Alison Pill - Midwives).
 But with it beginning to look like a bomb caused the explosion Kathryn faces a line of questioning which makes her begin to question whether she really knew her husband as it seems he had been leading a double life for several years and may even have been involved with the IRA.

-"The Pilot's Wife" is an adaptation of an Anita Shreve novel and whilst I have never read the novel I am hazarding a guess that on paper this story ended up much more gripping than this made for TV movie did.
-I say that because I like the idea of a wife who is initially in shock over the death of her husband is then confronted by revelations concerning his life which leads her to question the memories she has of him but also finding herself holding on to the belief that he isn't the bad guy others are making him out to be and sets about trying to prove his innocence, even flying to Ireland to do so having discovered even more secrets about her husband.
+"The Pilot's Wife" is an adaptation of an Anita Shreve novel and whilst I have never read the novel I am guessing that on paper this story ended up a lot more gripping than this made for TV movie did.
+I say that because I like the idea of a wife who whilst in shock over the death of her husband is then confronted by revelations concerning his life which causes her to question the memories she has of him.
+But holding on to the belief that he isn't the bad guy others are making him out to be and sets about trying to prove his innocence, even flying to Ireland to do so having discovered even more secrets about her husband.